oracle/pgql-lang/pages/pgql-1.3-spec.md

 ...
 ```

+Above, the underlying table of the vertex table is `Employees` wile the alias is `Employee`.

+All vertex tables of a graph are required to have a unique name and all edge tables of a graph are required to have a unique name.
+Therefore, if multiple vertex tables use the same underlying table, then at least one of them requires an alias.
+Similarly, if multiple edge tables use the same underlying table, then at least one of them requires an alias.

-If the alias is not provided, it defaults to the table name.
+If the alias is not provided then it defaults to the name of the underlying table.
 For example:

 ```sql